 And it was PERFECT.
 For two weeks the three of us lived in our world of a mini-training camp of 3.
 We pushed each other to new levels across swim bike and run.
 There were days when each of us wanted to give up or give in, and the other two were there to motivate and inspire.
 It was hard work.
 Very hard work.
 But I cannot imagine two people I would have liked to have done that with more than Brian and Mike.
 It was an incredible combination and I am extremely grateful to them….and to their wives and families for welcoming me in to their homes and letting us immerse ourselves in the training the way we did.

 And…along the way I found my rhythm.
 I walked away from that camp READY FOR KONA.
 I was finally back to biking like my old self, I was running better than I ever had before, and I felt I was swimming better than I had for a long time.
 I came home from Kansas feeling the most prepared I have ever been to race an Ironman.
 I felt SO prepared and things were working so flawlessly that I was almost anxious – I kept saying to Matt and to Mike (my boyfriend) that I was afraid to lose the momentum and the feeling.
 They assured me I wouldn’t.
 Every training session I would head out, tense that maybe it wouldn’t be there that day.
-And day after day the momentum waIMG_0655s still there.
+And day after day the momentum was still there.

 Before I left for Kona Matt and I sat down to talk about my race plan.
 I expected it would be similar to the other Ironman races I had done this year – try to limit my losses on the swim (always shooting to get out of the water in under 10 minutes behind the leaders), ride the bike like a 70.3 and chase them down on the run.
 But Matt (and Paul) had a different race strategy in mind.
 As Matt said – he was taking a risk, betting on my current run form and playing the odds that it would come down to the run, as is typical at this race.
 If I could run a 3 hour marathon or under, I would do well.